Pithikos/bootchain/README.md

 ##Functions

 bootstrap_wait     Pauses the script until the next bootstrap has finished.
-                   Omitting this, makes bootchain assume that this is as the last script and thus will not run any other ones.

-                   This can be handy if you're debugging as you just need to remove this line and the bootstrap will be omitted.
+                   Omitting this, will execute the whole script without waiting for the next bootstrap.

 set_return_value   This can be used in the last bootstrap to set a
 				   specific value to RETURN_VALUE.
 It's essentially